orlando21/magnolia-tutorial/_posts/2016-06-04-my-deep-dive-into-open-source.md

 Reading some pages on the Bloc website about what to expect, I somehow calculated around four hours per day of frontend work.
 However this understated the actual amount of time I spent, which soaked up a lot of time due to debugging.
 Many of my searches led me to StackOverflow and its advice but I found the answers there are not always usable.

-My family is also very happy that my time in this course has ended.
+My family is also happy that my time in this course has ended.